Warning :

 Testing (red post-it)

-Security testing approaches; such as Penetration Testing (PenTest) and Red Teaming; use a combination of testing with scanning and automated tools and manual attack and exploitation techniques to emulate real world risks and attach scenarios to test the security defenses of a system or organization.
+Security testing approaches such as Penetration Testing (PenTest) and Red Teaming, use a combination of testing with scanning and automated tools and manual attack and exploitation techniques to emulate real-world risks and attach scenarios to test the security defenses of a system or organization.
 These exercises require a team with in-depth expertise across a wide range of technologies and security testing tools and methodologies.
-Although there are well established standards to perform these projects (like OWASP WTG for Application PenTesting), these teams augment these standards with ongoing research on real-world tools, tactics and procedures.

 • Enterprise PenTesting